awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-commit-details.md

 **Note**
 Commits that are merged using the fast\-forward method do not appear as separate lines in the graph of commits\.

-**To view a graph of commits \(console\)**
+**To view a graph of commits**

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codecommit](https://console.aws.amazon.com/codecommit)\.
+1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

-1. On the **Dashboard** page, from the list of repositories, choose the repository for which you want to view a commit graph\.
+1. In **Repositories**, choose the repository for which you want to view a commit graph\.

-1. In the navigation pane, choose **Visualizer**\.
+1. In the navigation pane, choose **Commits**, and then choose the **Commit visualizer** tab\.
-![\[A graphical view of a repository in the console\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-cv-simple1.png)![\[A graphical view of a repository in the console\]](http://docs.aws.amazon.com/codecommit/latest/userguide/)
+![\[A graphical view of a repository in the console\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-cv-complex1.png)

-   In the commit graph, the subject for each commit message appears next to that point in the graph\.
-You can use the direction buttons to change which side of the graph shows branches\.
+   In the commit graph, the abbreviated commit ID and the subject for each commit message appears next to that point in the graph\.
 **Note**
 The graph can display up to 35 branches on a page\.
 If there are more than 35 branches, the graph is too complex to display\.
 You can simplify the view in two ways:
 By using the view selector button to show the graph for a specific branch\.
 By pasting a full commit ID into the search box to render the graph from that commit\.

-1. To see more details about a commit point, choose the point in the graph\.
-![\[A detail view of a commit point\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-cv-simple1-detail.png)![\[A detail view of a commit point\]](http://docs.aws.amazon.com/codecommit/latest/userguide/)

-   The detail view shows:
-   + The date of the commit\.
-   + The name of the author\.
-   + The subject and contents of the commit message \(up to 200 characters\)\.
-   + The full commit ID\.
-   + The commit IDs of any parents of the commit\.

-   If the commit is a merge made by any method other than fast\-forward, multiple parent IDs are displayed\.
-To copy a commit ID, choose the copy icon next to that ID\.

-1. To render a new graph from a commit, choose the commit ID in the detail view\.
+1. To render a new graph from a commit, choose the point in the graph that corresponds to that commit\.
 The view selector button changes to the abbreviated commit ID\.
-![\[A new graph rendered from a specific commit\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-cv-commit.png)![\[A new graph rendered from a specific commit\]](http://docs.aws.amazon.com/codecommit/latest/userguide/)
+![\[A new graph rendered from a specific commit\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-cv-commit.png)

-## Use the AWS CLI to View Commit Details<a name="how-to-view-commit-details-cli"></a>
+## View Commit Details \(AWS CLI\)<a name="how-to-view-commit-details-cli"></a>

 Git lets you view details about commits\.
 You can also use the AWS CLI to view details about the commits in a local repo or in an AWS CodeCommit repository, by running the following commands:
 + [aws codecommit get\-commit](#how-to-view-commit-details-cli-commit), to view information about a commit\.